Getting Started with commercetools

 To build applications with the commercetools platform and integrate other systems, you need to create an API Client in the Merchant Center.
 An API Client can make requests to the commercetools HTTP API.

-To create a new API Client, navigate to Settings > Developer Settings and click Create new API Client.
+- To create a new API Client, navigate to Settings > Developer settings and click Create new API Client.

 - Select the Scopes that you want to attach to the new client.
-For a production project we'd want to restrict the API Client's permissions, but for testing purposes give it the Admin Client permissions template and click Create API Client.
+For a production project we'd want to restrict the API Client's permissions, but for testing purposes give it the Admin client permissions template.

 The next screen provides crucial information about the API Client.
+For security reasons, it is only displayed once, immediately after creating an API Client.
 You must save this information.
-It is only displayed once, immediately after creating an API CLient, for security reasons.
-Be sure to copy the following:
+Be sure to copy the content of following fields:

 The screenshot shows an example for the use of cURL.
-To use this, copy the cURL snippet into a command-line terminal to generate the API access token.
-For more information, see Authorization.
+To use this, copy the cURL snippet into a command-line terminal and execute it to generate the API access token.
+For more information about access tokens, see Authorization.

 To utilize the commercetools platform from your e-commerce application we provide SDKs in several languages, but probably the easiest way to start experimenting with the APIs is to use our API Playground that is part of ImpEx.
 Just login there with your Merchant Center account and ImpEx will obtain the API access token automatically so that you don't have to care about further authorization anymore.
 The API Playground allows you to send requests to the HTTP API endpoints; for requests to the GraphQL API use the GraphQL IDE instead.
 The latter provides a Documentation Explorer that you might find useful.

 If you are a Postman user, please try our Postman collection which contains examples for all the API endpoints the commercetools platform provides.
 This collection also contains the request for obtaining the API access tokens with the credentials of your API client.
 The easiest way to get these credentials into your Postman environment is to save those in Postman format when creating your API client with the Merchant Center and import that file with Postman.